INFO-698-InfoSci-Capstone/pose-estimation-dl/analysis/logs/log_AdrianGirone.md

 Overall I think this week was productive and we are moving in a good direction, but we need to accelerate in order to hit both our teams learning goals and the stakeholders' needs

 ---

+### Date:
+Week of March 24, 2025

+Log entry on March 30, 2025

+### Number of hours:
+15 hours towards research + familiarizing ourselves with the toolset and tech stake, business analysis + requirements gathering meetings with stakeholders, proof of concept for a solution

+### Rose:
+Wrapping up our project proposal, have a clear direction for what we need to be doing, timelines, deliverables, lines of communication with stakeholders.
+It is daunting yet valuable and achievable

+### Bud:
+The containers are coming along nicely; For myself, I was working on the sleep one.
+We got the image to build and the container to run.
+This is good progress and will be foundational for then getting these tools and workflows into scalable cloud environments for the stakeholders

+### Thorn:
+There were a lot of issues with the container, including the base image and how that affects our ability to use the GUI portion of the app we are containerizing.
+We are working through that but due to the compleixty of the apps, the dockerizing process is taking longer than I would like

+### Additional thoughts
+Overall I think the team dynamic is developing nicely, people are settling into roles and tasks, and we have a good direction charted towards our final deliverable.
+I think going forward we will need to be more concerned with pace than direction or how we distribute work.